Sathvikrk2002/Media-upload-download-with-word-count-using-Hadoop/README.md

-# Media-upload-download-with-word-count-using-Hadoop
+# Media upload & download with word count using Hadoop
+---
-Developed a web application for media file management with Hadoop Distributed File System (HDFS).
-Implemented HTML interface for file upload/download with word count feature &amp; Java backend for HDFS integration.
-Configured Hadoop for scalable storage and efficient data handling.
+- Created a web app for media management with file upload/download and word count features.
+Configured Hadoop with a Java backend for scalable storage and efficient data handling.
+- Tools & Technologies: HTML, CSS, JavaScript, Java, Spring Boot, HDFS, IntelliJ IDEA